vth-poc/vt-poc/README.md

 [colors]
 project = "02cecb"      # Teal
 enhancement = "7209b7"  # Purple
-other = "6b7280"        # Gray (for issues with both labels or no work type label) blocked = "ef4444"      # Red (for blocked indicator) win = "ffbf00"          # Gold (for win indicator)
+other = "6b7280"        # Gray (for issues with no label or no work type label) blocked = "ef4444"      # Red (for blocked indicator) win = "ffbf00"          # Gold (for win indicator)